Five big talking points from HIMSS 2016

 Did you miss us at HIMSS16?

-For Scrypt, Inc., HIMSS16 was an opportunity to showcase the latest addition to our healthcare portfolio, Stak; a powerful cloud-based document management and productivity tool that fosters easy collaboration.
-We also took the opportunity to demo Sfax’s brand new interface, and to talk about our recent acquisition of HIPAA secure messaging application, DocbookMD.
-2016 looks set to another exciting year for Scrypt, Inc., and we look forward to sharing our journey with you on this blog.
+For Scrypt, Inc., HIMSS16 was an opportunity to showcase the latest addition to our healthcare portfolio, Sfax; a powerful cloud-based document transmission and productivity tool that fosters easy collaboration.
+We also took the opportunity to demo Sfax’s brand new interface and HIPAA secure messaging application.
+2016 looks set to another exciting year for Sfax and we look forward to sharing our journey with you on this blog.